 Rich educational culture

-Case Western Reserve is the centerpiece of Cleveland’s University Circle—one of the most culturally robust communities in America.
+Case Western Reserve is the centerpiece of Cleveland’s University Circle—the most culturally robust community in America.
 The area is home to more than 40 prominent artistic, cultural, educational, health, and human service institutions.
-Partnerships with these neighbors, including the Cleveland Museum of Art, Cleveland Museum of Natural History, Cleveland Institute of Music, and Cleveland Institute of Art, offer students unparalleled access to invaluable educational resources.
+Partnerships with these neighbors—including the Cleveland Museum of Art, Cleveland Museum of Natural History, Cleveland Institute of Music, and Cleveland Institute of Art—offer students unparalleled access to invaluable educational resources.

-Future health care leaders also benefit greatly from the University’s partnerships with nearby medical facilities, including University Hospitals Case Medical Center, which sits adjacent to our campus.
+Future health care leaders also benefit greatly from the University’s partnerships with nearby medical facilities, including University Hospitals, which sits adjacent to our campus.
 Less than one mile away is Cleveland Clinic, consistently ranked among the top five hospitals in the nation.

 Less than five miles away and easily accessible by public transportation, downtown Cleveland is the headquarters of KeyBank, Eaton, Sherwin-Williams, and more and is celebrated for its world-renowned health care institutions, burgeoning culinary scene, and four professional sports teams: the Cleveland Indians, Browns, Cavaliers, and Monsters.

-Case Western Reserve students enjoy more than 160 student organizations and activities to choose from.
-They play out their potential with a Spartan athletic team, make their voices heard in a student government body, or soak up the spotlight in a performing arts group.
-There are academic and community service groups, as well as 37 religious, international, and cultural organizations.
-With nearly 80% of students living on campus, there are plenty of folks ready to join in the fun.
+Case Western Reserve students enjoy more than 200 student organizations and activities to choose from.
+They can play out their potential with a Spartan athletic team, make their voices heard in a student government body, or soak up the spotlight in a performing arts group.
+There are academic and community service groups as well as 37 religious, international, and cultural organizations.
+With more than 80% of undergraduates living on campus, there are plenty of folks ready to join in the fun.

 Case Western Reserve students graduate ready to tackle the next phase of their lives, whether that means landing a spot in a top-ranked graduate or professional program or securing employment in their field upon graduation.
-Within three months of graduation, 93% of the Class of 2014 were accepted to graduate or professional school, employed full time, or pursuing personal or educational interests such as community service or travel.
+Within three months of graduation, 90% of recent graduates are accepted to graduate or professional school, employed full-time, or pursuing personal or educational interests such as community service or travel.

-Type of University: Case Western Reserve University is a nationally renowned private, coeducational, residential, urban research university with a proven record for student success.
+Type of School: Case Western Reserve University is a nationally renowned private, coeducational, residential, urban research university with a proven record for student success.

-Number of Faculty: The student-faculty ratio is a very low 10:1.
-Faculty members, not graduate students, teach 95% of all university credit hours.
+Number of Faculty: The student-faculty ratio is a very low 9:1.
+Faculty members, not graduate students, teach 88% of all University credit hours.

-Colleges, Programs, and Degrees: Case Western Reserve offers nearly 100 academic programs in the Schools of Engineering, Management, and Nursing, as well as the College of Arts and Sciences.
+Colleges, Programs, and Degrees: Case Western Reserve offers more than 100 academic programs in the Schools of Engineering, Management, and Nursing as well as the College of Arts and Sciences.

 International Student Services: Visit students.case.edu/international for more information.

 Financial Aid: All first-year applicants are considered for scholarships; some scholarships require an additional application or audition.
-Need-based financial aid and scholarships are available to international students. $2.7 million in assistance was offered to international students admitted to the class of 2019.
+Need-based financial aid and scholarships are available to international students.
+CWRU meets full demonstrated need for all admitted students.

-Test Score Requirements: The SAT or ACT with Writing is required.
+Test Score Requirements: We accept self-reported SAT or ACT scores.
 Non-native English speakers must demonstrate language proficiency with adequate scores on the TOEFL, IELTS, or PTE Academic.
 Language requirements can be waived for students who earn sufficient scores on the SAT Critical Reading or ACT English and for students who have attended a school where the language of instruction is English for two years by the time of graduation.